A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: Introduction

+\cprob {\probfont{Permutation Pattern Matching} (\ppm)} {A \pea $T$ (the text) of length $n$ and a permutation $P$ (the pattern) of length $k\leq n$.} {Is there a matching of $P$ into $T$?} Bose, Buss and Lubiw \cite{Bose1998277} showed that \ppm is in general \NP-complete.
+The trivial brute-force algorithm checking every subsequence of length $k$ of $T$ has a runtime of $\bigO(2^n\cdot n)$.
+So far, no algorithm has been discovered that improves the exponential runtime to $c^n$ for some constant $c<2$.
+Improving exponential time algorithms is a major topic in algorithmics, as witnessed by the monograph of Fomin and Kratsch~\cite{fomin-book}.

-In this paper we tackle the problem of solving \ppm faster than $\bigO^*(2^n)$ for arbitrary $P$ and $T$.
+In this paper we tackle the problem of solving \ppm faster than $\bigO(2^n\cdot n)$ for arbitrary $P$ and $T$.
 We achieve this by exploiting the decomposition of permutations into alternating runs.
 As an example, the permutation $\pi=53142$ has three alternating runs: $531$ (down), $4$ (up) and $2$ (down).
 We denote this number of ups and downs in a permutation $\pi$ by $\run(\pi)$.
-Alternating runs are a fundamental permutation statistic and had been studied already in the late 19th century by Andr\'{e}~\cite{andre1884}.
-An important result was the characterization of the distribution of $\run(\pi)$ in a random permutation: asymptotically, $\run(\pi)$ is normal with mean $\frac{1}{3} (2\card\pi-1)$~\cite{levene1944covariance}.
+Alternating runs are a fundamental permutation statistic and were studied already in the late 19th century by Andr\'{e}~\cite{andre1884}.
 Despite the importance of alternating runs within the study of permutations, the connection to \ppm has so far not been explored.